wileewang/TransPixar/Mochi/README.md

 The arg `--num_frames` is used to specify the number of frames of generated **RGB** video.
 During generation, we will actually double the number of frames to generate the **RGB** video and **Alpha** video jointly.
 This double operation is automatically handled by our implementation.

 For an 80GB GPU, we support processing RGB videos with dimensions of 480 × 848 × 79 (Height × Width × Frames) at a batch size of 1 using bfloat16 precision for training.
 However, the training is relatively slow (over one minute per iteration) because the model processes a total of 79 × 2 frames as input.
-Generally, good results can be achieved after approximately 2000 iterations.